 – Joan Powell, President, Leading Thoughts

 Amy C. Edmondson is the Novartis Professor of Leadership and Management at the Harvard Business School, a chair established to support the study of human interactions that lead to the creation of successful enterprises that contribute to the betterment of society.
 Both professionally and personally, Professor Edmondson personifies these values.

-Edmondson was recognized by the biannual Thinkers50 global ranking of management thinkers in 2011, 2013, 2015 and 2017 and was honored with the Talent Award in 2017.
+Edmondson has been ranked by the biannual Thinkers50 global list of top management thinkers since 2011 (most recently #13) and selected in 2019 as the #1 most influential thinker in Human Resources by HR Magazine.
 She studies teaming, psychological safety, and leadership, and has written over 70 articles and case studies on leadership, teams, innovation, and organizational learning.
 She has received numerous awards, including the Accenture Award for significant contribution to improving the practice of management, the Cummings Award for mid-career achievement from the Academy of Management, and one of the 20 Most Influential International Thinkers in Human Resources award by HR Magazine.

 Her books – Teaming: How Organizations Learn, Innovate and Compete in the Knowledge Economy, Teaming to Innovate, and Extreme Teaming explore teamwork in dynamic organizational environments.
 In Building the Future: Big Teaming for Audacious innovation, she examines the challenges and opportunities of teaming across industries to build smart cities.
 Her latest book, The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation and Growth, offers a practical guide for organizations serious about success in the modern economy.
 This book explores the culture of psychological safety and provides a blueprint for bringing it to life.